justinyaodu/local-cp-judge/README.md

 ## Possible Improvements

 * Warn about files that contain control characters or are missing a newline on the last line
-* Support compilation of multiple source files into a single program
 * Add a command-line option to print the default `.judgerc`
 * Allow short options to be combined
 * Output a summary at the end